spences10/blog.scottspence.me/_posts/2016-11-13-VBA-IDE-Code-Export.md

 layout: post
 ---

-# "oh, we just do a Save As"

 I have seen the same situation many times now in my career as a VBA Developer about how source code control is managed with VBA projects.

 <!--more-->